Symbian9/qmapshack-doc-wiki/DocQuickStartEnglish.md

 ### Find waypoint

 * _Assumption:_ Connection to the Internet is available.
-* Select menu entry `Project - Search Google` to open an edit field in the project window.
+* Select menu entry `Workspace - Search Google` to open an edit field in the workspace window.
 * Type name resp. address of the waypoint if the form used for a Google search and press the `Return` key.

     ![Find waypoint](images/DocAdv/SearchWPT.jpg "Find waypoint")